aranahmed/Arans-Blender-Game-Tools/README.md

 - **Naming and Export Helpers:**
   Set up prefixes, suffixes, and export paths for Unreal Engine assets.

+  ## CSV-Driven Asset Validation & Management

+- **CSV-Based Asset Validation:**
+  Automatically checks selected objects against a CSV file containing your asset data (name, type, master material, etc).

+- **Smart Renaming:**
+  If an object's name doesn't match the CSV (including prefix rules), the tool can prompt you to rename it to the correct convention.

+- **Batch Correction:**
+  See all naming mismatches at once and choose to batch-rename all assets to match your CSV.

+- **Custom Properties Assignment:**
+  Assigns asset metadata (like `AssetName`, `AssetType`, `MasterMaterial`) as custom properties on your Blender objects, based on the CSV.

+- **Master Material Assignment:**
+  Automatically assigns the correct master material from the CSV to your objects, creating the material if it doesn't exist.

+- **Error Reporting:**
+  Clear popups and UI feedback for missing CSV data, incorrect names, or missing materials.

+- **UI Integration:**
+  All CSV validation and correction tools are available in the **CSV2Mesh** tab in the 3D Viewport sidebar.

+---

 ---

 ## How to Install